Welcome to the State Water Resources Control Board Welcome to the California Environmental Protection Agency

 PUBLIC REPORTS

-Welcome to the CIWQS Public Reports portal.
-Below are links to a variety of reports that pull data from the Water Boards’ database, CIWQS (California Integrated Water Quality System).
+Welcome to the Public Reports portal.
+Below are links to a variety of reports that pull data from the Water Boards’ CIWQS and SMARTS databases.
 The data is refreshed nightly.
 Each link contains a brief description of the information provided in the report.
-If you have additional questions, please contact Erin Mustain (contact information below).

 Violations Reports